jegeiger/storm-metrics-statsd/README.md

     statsdConfig.put("topology.name", "myTopologyName");

 This will be useful if you use versioned topology names (.e.g. appending a timestamp or a version string), but only care to track them as one in statsd.

+You can choose to include or exclude the hostname from the keyspace reported to statsd via the `metrics.statsd.usehostname` configuration option.
+Set this option to `false` to have the hostname excluded from the keyspace, or `true` if you'd like it included.
+If you don't explicitly set this property it will default to `true` for backwards compatability.

+## Changelog

+### v1.2.0
+- Added the `metrics.statsd.usehostname` configuration option to conditionally include the workers hostname in the reported keyspace.

+### v1.1.0
+- Removed the workerId key from the reported key space

 ## License